 This has generated a typical global collective-action problem: wilderness landscapes should be preserved because they function both as carbon sinks and wildlife preserves, but conserving biodiversity requires unified action from actors whose interests may not be fully aligned.
 Many remaining high-biodiversity areas exist in developing countries, where their preservation entails high opportunity costs.
 Development priorities—the need to provide food, housing, jobs, and a better life to large and growing populations—compete for political and geographic space with natural landscapes.

-Some economists have theorized that a type of “environmental Kuznets curve” exists between destruction and income growth: ecological destruction rises with economic growth up to the point at which societies can afford to shift away from environmentally destructive modes of production and consumption.
-Some developing countries argue it is only fair for them to follow this trajectory until they reach higher growth levels given wealthier countries' past disregard for the environment in favor of their own growth and industrialization.
+Some economists have theorised that a type of “environmental Kuznets curve” exists between destruction and income growth: ecological destruction rises with economic growth up to the point at which societies can afford to shift away from environmentally destructive modes of production and consumption.
+Some developing countries argue it is only fair for them to follow this trajectory until they reach higher growth levels given wealthier countries’ past disregard for the environment in favour of their own growth and industrialisation.
 Perhaps even more telling, much of the ecological degradation in developing countries can be linked to the consumption patterns of wealthy nations.

 This path is socially and environmentally unaffordable.
 This degradation-income relationship must be curtailed by new development models that view human development and the health of ecosystems as mutually reinforcing or, at least, compatible objectives, rather than a zero-sum game.
 Fortunately, new technologies and development paradigms are taking shape.
 The Sustainable Development Goals (SDGs), agreed to last year as the core global development priorities through 2030, explicitly link human development to the health of natural systems, and address issues such as climate change, biodiversity loss, terrestrial ecosystems, and the health of the oceans.